neelkagarwal/Sleep_Disorder_Analysis_Power_Bi_Project/README.md

 ---

 ## 4. Data Source
-The dataset is a structured CSV file consisting of personal, lifestyle, and medical information of individuals including:
+The dataset is a structured CSV file consisting of personal, lifestyle, and medical information of individuals, including:
 - Sleep disorder diagnosis (insomnia, sleep apnea, or none)
 - Sleep duration, sleep score, and stress level
 - Age, gender, BMI category, and occupation